lydiazajiczek/AFM_GAN/README.md

 ## Installation and Testing
 Tested on Windows 10 and Ubuntu 18.04.3 LTS.

 To fully test, follow all the below steps.
-To just test prediction using a pre-trained model on a test image (both found in the `testing` folder), skip steps 3 and 4.
+To test prediction only using a pre-trained model on a test image (both found in the `testing` folder), skip steps 3 and 4.
+Installation should take less than 20 minutes on a normal desktop computer with CUDA already installed (see [here](https://docs.nvidia.com/cuda/index.html)).
+Note that a normal tensorflow installation can also be used but training and prediction will take significantly longer

 1. Install Python 3.5.2/3.68 with the following packages:
 	* tensorflow-gpu (tested with version 1.11.0/1.12.0 using CUDA 9.0)
+	* tensorflow (only if your computer does not have a NVIDIA GPU - do not install tensorflow-gpu as well)
 	* keras (tested with version 2.24)
 	* h5py
 	* Pillow